day8/re-frame/images/logo/README.md

 punched a horse to the ground.
 Others say that he loves recursion so much that in his wallet he keeps a photograph of his wallet.

-But you should probably take no notice - nature has a way of filling a vacuum with rumor.
+But you should probably take no notice - nature
+fills a vacuum with rumor.

 All we know for certain is that he wields [Sketch.app](https://www.sketchapp.com/) like Bruce Lee wielded nunchucks.